langston-barrett/tree-crasher/README.md

 requiring any instrumentation (nor even source code) for the target.
 In short, tree-crasher wants to be the [Radamsa][radamsa] of grammar-based fuzzing.

-tree-sitter grammars are resistant to syntax errors.
-Therefore, tree-crasher can even mutate syntactically-invalid inputs!
-You can also use tree-crasher with an incomplete grammar.

 tree-crasher uses [treereduce][treereduce] to automatically minimize generated test-cases.